artefactual/atom-docs/admin-manual/maintenance/cli-import-export.rst

    php symfony csv:import --update="match-and-update" --roundtrip /path/to/rad_0000000001.csv

-Normally, the ``--roundtrip`` option, when used, will first ask you if you have a backup of your database before proceding.
+Normally, the ``--roundtrip`` option, when used, will first ask you if you have a backup of your database before proceeding.
 However, you can skip this confirmation requirement by adding the ``--no-confirmation`` option as well.

 ..
 SEEALSO::